-In overarching Position Statements, the WR has given a summary of its activities in this field, classifying and appreciating the private higher education sector from a functional point of view:
+In overarching Position Statements, the WR has given a summary of its activities in this field, classifying and appreciating the private higher education sector from a functional point of view (German versions only):

 According to this, private higher education institutions, due to their often clear and distinctive profiling, drive the desired differentiation of the higher education system and can promote institutional innovations.
 They often take on a pioneering role by, for example, establishing non-academic occupational fields in the higher education sector (e.g. in the health professions) or offering more flexible study formats (dual and part-time study as well as distance learning).
 However, they can only perform these tasks if they meet certain quality standards.